 Data Stories and Reports

-We recommend Data Stories and Reports as the best place to begin exploring.
-Our Data Reports are pre-made graphs that allow you examine a specific topic.
-Data Stories are interactive slideshows that guide you through data related to a policy question.
+Data Stories and Reports are the best places to begin exploring.
+Data Reports are pre-made graphs that allow you examine a specific topic.
+Data Stories are interactive slideshows or scrolling stories that guide you through data related to a policy question.

-Data are currently gathered from local partnering public agencies including: the RI Department of Education (RIDE), the RI Department of Health (HEALTH), the Rhode Island Board of Governors for Higher Education (RIBGHE), the RI Department of Children, Youth and Families (DCYF), and Providence Public Schools (PPSD).
+Data are currently integrated from partnering agencies and organizations across Rhode Island including: the RI Department of Education (RIDE), the Rhode Island Office of the Postsecondary Commissioner (RIOPC), the Rhode Island Department of Labor and training (DLT), and the RI Department of Children, Youth and Families (DCYF).
 National sources include the Center for Disease Control (CDC) and the U.S. Census.
-Making Connections Providence is piloting programmatic data from local service providers, and discussions with additional data partners are on-going.

-Funders of the DataHUB include: RI Department of Education, RI Office of Higher Education, RI Department of Health, and RI Department of Labor and Training.
+Current funding comes from participating state agencies, community partners and researchers.
+Funders of the DataHUB include: RI Department of Education, RI Office of the Postsecondary Commissioner, RI Department of Health, and RI Department of Labor and Training.

 DataHUB Technical Partners

-The DataHub database and web tools are developed, housed, and maintained by The Providence Plan.
+The DataHUB database and web tools are developed, maintained, and operated by DataSpark, a program unit of The University of Rhode Island.
 The visualization software integrated into the web portal (Weave) is in development by the Open Indicators Consortium (OIC).
-To learn more about Weave, check out http://www.openindicators.org.

 For more information, contact firstname.lastname@example.org.